tufanbarisyildirim/balancer/README.md

 # Balancer
-Balancing machine that can be plugged anywhere
+Zero allocation Balancing machine that can be plugged anywhere

 Balancer helps you to balance jobs/requests/messages between workers.
 It is well tested, ready to be used in production under high throughput.